uw-swag/LibDiff/README.md

 For example, if we have a library ```"Library1"``` at ```PATH/TO/WHITELIST_LIBRARIES/Library1```, version1.jar of this library will extract to ```PATH/TO/WHITELIST_LIBRARIES/Library1/version1```, and the diff file for this version will be created at ```PATH/TO/WHITELIST_LIBRARIES/Library1/version1/diff.txt```.
 This is illustrated in the diagram below:

 ![Extracted Resources Structure](https://raw.githubusercontent.com/zchi88/LibDiff/master/Extracted%20Resources%20Structure.png "Extracted Resources Structure")

+Currently, the JAR files must not be deleted for the diff computation to work because version sequencing information is extracted from the JAR's release dates.
+Without knowledge of this release sequence, the tool cannot compute version-to-version differences.